All New Zealand primary schools are required by law to teach certain subjects and skills. They are:

 Please be aware than an invoice for any books lost or not returned will be sent home to enable us to replace them.

 All classes integrate Te Reo Māori as part of the regular school programme.
 Overnight and day visits to our local marae on alternating years are included in class programmes.
 Our kapa haka groups practice weekly and are led by Whāea Raewyn Ashby.
 The groups share their skills at assembly and represent our school proudly at special events.

 Music is part of our Intermediate Team programme and there are also opportunities to learn a musical instrument with after school providers.

 Every alternate year the school produces a major musical production which involves the whole school.
-Our last production was Alice in Wonderland.
+Our last two productions were Alice in Wonderland and Madagascar Jnr.
 We were very proud of our students’ performance.